zjcnzxsjy/open-agent-platform/README.md

 # Building Your Own Agents

 We built Open Agent Platform with custom agents in mind.
 Although we offer a few pre-built agents, we encourage you to build your own agents, and use OAP as a platform to prototype, test and use them!
-The following is a guide to help you build agents which are compatiable with all of Open Agent Platform's features.
+The following is a guide to help you build agents which are compatible with all of Open Agent Platform's features.

 ## Platform